-VoIP services only work if your computer is switched on and the program running
+VoIP services only work if your computer is switched on and the programmer of the services of

-They only work if the other person is also at their computer and has the same program loaded and running
+They only work if the other person is also at their computer and has been approximately loaded and running

-Quality issues - Although it is improving all the time, the quality of most VoIP services and products can't yet match that of PSTN.
+Quality issues - Although it is improving all the time, the quality of a second second

 .
-Despite these disadvantages, VoIP is still an attractive proposition for any budgetconscious manager.
-Furthermore, better VoIP products are addressing and solving these problems mentioned above.
+Despite these disadvantages, VoIP is still an attractive proposition of the second s

 You can also avoid these disadvantages by choosing the right product from the right service provider.